Janine MacLachlan is a farm groupie and local food advocate with a passion for small farms, where food is produced by people who care for the earth.

 Opened the Rustic Kitchen cooking school in Chicago kitchen to put personal recipes to use.
 Relieved to see classes fill quickly.
 Moved classes to 1881 weekend farmhouse in Fennville, Michigan as an excuse to get there more often.

-Set off in sporty roadster to visit eight states researching Farmers’ Markets of the Heartland, published by University of Illinois Press in spring 2012.
+Set off in sporty roadster to visit eight states to research Farmers’ Markets of the Heartland, published by University of Illinois Press in spring 2012.
 Mourned tomato failure that summer.

 Frequently humbled in the vegetable garden, and often thwarted by varmints.